Last Updated: Oct 02, 2018 Views: 316

 Nancy Freeman was a glassblower based in Ashokan in the Catskill Mountains of New York.
-Freeman earned her Bachelor of Fine Arts degree from the State University of New York at New Paltz in 1973, then became apprenticed to glassblower Henry Summs.
-After studying with Summs, she attended the Penland School of Crafts in North Carolina in 1974.
+Freeman earned her Bachelor of Fine Arts degree in Ceramics from the State University of New York at New Paltz in 1973.
+She then became apprenticed to glassblower Henry Summa and attended the Penland School of Crafts in North Carolina in 1974.

 Freeman's work has been exhibited in many shows and is part of several museum and private collections.
 Vice President Mondale's wife Joan Mondale chose Freeman's stemware for the permanent collection of the US Vice-Presidential Residence in the late 1970s.
 (See Sarah Booth Conroy, "An American Setting," Washington Post, September 30, 1979.)

 Freeman ran her own studio into the late 1980s.

 - "There at the Beginning: Early Studio Glass from the Parkman Collection," features Nancy Freeman, along with three other early studio glass women artists.

 Below are a few additional articles that discuss Nancy Freeman, though most are in association with the stemware she made for Jean Mondale.